mjbommar/opengloss-rs/README.md

-Lexeme pages now open with an overview strip that surfaces how many senses exist, the part-of-speech distribution, and whether an encyclopedia article is available, plus quick navigation chips to jump straight to the entry text, senses, or encyclopedia section.
+Lexeme pages now open with an overview strip that surfaces how many senses exist, the part-of-speech distribution, and whether an encyclopedia article is available, plus quick navigation chips to jump straight to the definitions, senses, or encyclopedia section.

 Entry bodies, aggregated definitions, and encyclopedia articles are authored in Markdown inside the dataset; the web explorer renders them to HTML via [`markdown-rs`](https://github.com/wooorm/markdown-rs)